 The law requires companies to draft an employment contract written in Croatian that spells out all the terms of employment.
 In both the employment contract and offer letter, you should put the wages and compensation amounts in the native Croatian Kuna instead of foreign currency.

 After you hire employees, you’ll need to figure out the best way to onboard them.
 While there is no right or wrong way, it’s best to go over the employment contract with employees before their first day.
 If you’re still working out of the parent company, you should also try to travel to Croatia for your opening day.
 This practice can go a long way in establishing a positive workplace culture.

 Waiting to set up a subsidiary before hiring could take months.
 If your employees desperately need a job, they may have to look to other places instead of waiting for your subsidiary.
 Alternatively, you can work with Globalization Partners for your Croatia hiring outsourcing.

 We use our already established subsidiaries to hire employees in Croatia on your behalf.
-Our Employer of Record Platform allows us to run payroll, handle HR, take care of taxes, and more.
+Our Employer of Record solution allows us to run payroll, handle HR, take care of taxes, and more.
 You won’t have to worry about staying compliant, as we lift that burden from your shoulders onto ours.

 Work With Globalization Partners

 Enjoy all the benefits of starting your business in Croatia as soon as possible.
 Globalization Partners will help you reduce a process that typically takes months down to a few days.
 Contact us today to learn more.